 If you struggle to draw a shape from your mind, use another medium for reference.
-You could look up photos on the internet, draw a sketch on paper, model it in 3D or come up with own methods!
+You could look up photos on the internet, draw a sketch on paper, model it in 3D or come up with other methods!

-Top-down perspective is used in many video games.
+The top-down perspective is used in many video games.
 While it counts as ortographic as well, artists make a distinction here because it does not show one or two sides, but one side and the top of an object.

 This is a common work flow for me when drawing buildings.
 In theory, I first just put down some blocky shapes, then I add all the objects and bring the blocks into the exact shape I want.
 Afterwards I add texture, random details or even shading.